Urban area of Copenhagen: Hovedstadsområdet vs. urban area of Copenhagen

 Neither the Danish statistic authority "Danmarks Statistik" (which presents information regarding "Hovedstadsområdet") or the Danish geographical institute "Kort og Matrikelstyrelsen" (which determines the borders of "Hovedstadsområdet") states that "Hovedstadsområdet" is an urban area of Copenhagen.
 For internal Danish matters this is of no importance.
 But when comparing Copenhagen with other cities, the unpopulated non-urban areas of Amager, Saltholm and Peberholm do make a difference in f.i. terms of population density.

 As of February 2012, Copenhagen lacks official urban borders for comparison with other cities.
 "Hovedstadsområdet" is an area invented primarily for statistical matters.
-It's rarely used in conversation (as a defined area).
+It is rarely used in conversation (as a defined area).
 Sometimes in media the word "Hovedstadsområdet" represents a metropolitan area from Køge in the south to Elsinore in the north and Roskilde in the west.
 For instance, a regional television channel called "Hovedstads-TV", "Kanal Hovedstaden", "Kanal København" and "TV2 Lorry" and other "Local-TV Channels" covers this larger area and so on.
 But even in nationwide public service television news, the word "Hovedstadsområdet" may refer to either what the Danish statistic institute defines as "Hovedstadsområdet" or the metropolitan area.

 Another similar area is "Storkøbenhavn" (eng.
 "Greater Copenhagen").
 This is used by "Vejdirektoratet" ("the road authority") only.
-Just "Copenhagen" may refer either to the municipality, which has quite stingy borders (and totally surrounds Frederiksberg municipality), or the entire city, which doesn't have defined borders.
+Just "Copenhagen" may refer either to the municipality, which has quite stingy borders (and totally surrounds Frederiksberg municipality), or the entire city, which does not have defined borders.

 Until the 1970s, the city region of Copenhagen (København) was stated as the three municipalities Copenhagen, Frederiksberg and Gentofte.
 A better description of the city core (excluding all suburbs) would be south of the Dyrehaven forest in the north, the area east of the motorway called "motorring 3" and north of the motorway across Amager island which continues towards Sweden.
 This area includes Copenhagen (with Frederiksberg), Gentofte, most of Gladsaxe, Rødovre, Hvidovre and a part of Tårnby municipalities This area has around 900.000 to 950.000 inhabitants.

 Urban Copenhagen and this city region are statistical abstracts only and have no political and/or administrative implications.